BuilderIO/mitosis/packages/cli/readme.md

 - Running `jsx-lite` from the root of this repository breaks due to some dynamic babel configuration look up
+- Files that are created as the result of `--out-dir=<dir>` maintain the original file extension of the input file, which doesn't make any sense in the case of an html output.
+- `--out=<file>` does not support concatenating multiple files together.

 ## Customizing your CLI